ciii1/cdf/README.md

 ## Usage
 cdf takes two arguments, respectively:
 - The query to search
-- The directory to perform search on
+- The directory to perform search on.
+If not provided, default to `./`

 For example, to search a directory with the path `~/foobar/foo/bar/` and navigate to it while you're in the home directory:
 ```